Let’s Spend a Few Minutes with This Photo of Donald Trump, Shall We

 Signs point to no!
 But then whose terror eagle is it!

 † Ha ha, wow: getting a lot of feedback from this footnote already.
 A lot of critics are saying, “But Donald Trump is 70 fucking years old!
 You expect him to be able to use the technology and lingo of the youth?
 Come on, man!
-You ever see your nan try and program a VHS machine?
+You ever see your grandma try and program a VHS machine?
 You think she could send a tweet?
-Do you want to make your nan send a tweet?
+Do you want to make your grandma send a tweet?
 No!
 Give the guy a break!”
 And I must concede that no, I do not want to make someone who cannot program a VHS player send a tweet.
 Nor would I want them to sit as President for four years minimum, eight years maximum.
 That’s just my opinion!
-I just feel like Donald Trump doesn’t know how to charge his own phone without having to get Ivanka to help him, and for that reason – no other reason! – he shouldn’t be the most powerful man in civilization! ‡
+I just feel like Donald Trump doesn’t know how to charge his own phone without having to get Ivanka to help him, and for that reason—no other reason!—he shouldn’t be the most powerful man in civilization! ‡